In This Article

 BHA or AHA + Retinol

 Dr. Kraffert says there are a number of issues at play when combining AHAs or BHAs and retinoids.
 First, there’s the significantly increased potential for irritation that comes with combining exfoliating acids (like glycolic, lactic, and salicylic) with retinoids.
 And then, there’s also the matter of ingredient deactivation.
-Like vitamin C, retinol can be somewhat unstable.
-Alpha hydroxy acid oxidizes it, making it less effective.
+Like vitamin C, retinol may be somewhat unstable.
 So, you could (or if you're at all sensitive to retinol, you will) end up with aggravated skin that’s not even reaping the benefits of your products.

 Oil-based + Water-based Products